Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What a conditional result does not mean

-It does not mean the agent is already safe enough.
-It means some containment controls exist, but there is still too much friction or ambiguity for confident scale.
+A conditional result does not mean the agent is already safe enough.
+A conditional result means some containment controls exist, but there is still too much friction or ambiguity for confident scale.

 The missing value is shutdown policy, incident workflow, evidence discipline, and board-reporting readiness.
-That sits in ACT Tier 2.
+That sits in AI Controls Professional.

 Where to go next